Sage-is/WEB-Sage.Education-docs/docs/getting-started/env-configuration.md

 - Type: `bool`
 - Default: `False`
-- Description: Enables websocket support in Sage WebUI (used with Redis).
+- Description: Enables websocket support in Sage.is AI-UI (used with Redis).

 #### `WEBSOCKET_MANAGER`